Mel-A-M/adb-converged-db/soda/soda.md

   print("\n")
   ````

-  > *Note*: You do not need to modify any lines of code in this file.
+  > Note: You do not need to modify any lines of code in this file.

   About this program:

     - The first two lines load the cx\_Oracle extension along with the connection information from the file we created in our previous step.

     - We use the third line of code to pass the connection information to the program.

     - The final line prints the database version.

 11. **Enter** the following to run the program: